Feeling Low: Problems with Acidic Soil

-Soil pH below 5.5 might result in reduced yields and damages to the crop.
+Soil pH below 5.5 can result in reduced yields and damages to the crop.
 Under these pH conditions the availability of micronutrients such as manganese, aluminum, and iron increases, and toxicity problems of micronutrients might occur.

-Common causes of low soil pH
+Common Causes of Low Soil pH

-- Parent material - type of rocks from which the soil developed
+- Parent material - Type of rocks from which the soil developed.

-- Rainfall - soils under high rainfall conditions are more acid than soils formed under dry conditions
+- Rainfall - Soils under high rainfall conditions are more acid than soils formed under dry conditions.

-- Soil organic matter - soil organisms are continuously decomposing organic matter.
-The net effect of their activity is that hydrogen ions are released and the soil becomes more acidic
+- Soil organic matter - Soil organisms are continuously decomposing organic matter.
+The net effect of their activity is that hydrogen ions are released and the soil becomes more acidic.

 Unlike lime, potassium carbonate is highly soluble and therefore can be applied by drip irrigation.
 Due to its high solubility, potassium carbonate can be easily distributed throughout the root zone together with irrigation water and reach deeper soil profile.
 In both soils and growing media, potassium carbonate can rapidly affect chemical reactions in the root zone, thus elevate root zone pH.

 Irrigation with water that has a low buffering capacity (low bicarbonate content) might drastically decrease pH levels in growing media.
-In this case, and especially when using inert media, pH drop can present a constant problem.
+In this case, and especially when using inert grow media, pH drop can present a constant problem.

 Applying potassium carbonate periodically, or even regularly as part of the fertilization program, can prevent the pH drop.

-Potassium carbonate as a fertilizer
+Potassium Carbonate as a Fertilizer

-Sometimes growers need to increase the buffer capacity of the irrigation water, while keeping pH levels low enough.
-In this case, it is possible to add potassium carbonate to the water, acidifying the water in the process.
+In some cases, growers need to increase the buffer capacity of the irrigation water, while keeping pH levels low enough.
+It is possible to add potassium carbonate to the water, acidifying the water in the process.